acquia/http-hmac-spec/README.md

 {"id": 133, "status": "done"}
 ```

-The following X-Server-Authorization-HMAC-SH256 will be added to HTTP response (the value is based on the ResponseStringToSign)
+The following X-Server-Authorization-HMAC-SH256 will be added to HTTP response (the value is based on the ResponseStringToSign and Secret Key)
 ```
-X-Server-Authorization-HMAC-SHA256:
+X-Server-Authorization-HMAC-SHA256: M4wYp1MKvDpQtVOnN7LVt9L8or4pKyVLhfUFVJxHemU=
 ```

 ## Security Considerations